Home

 Overcoming perfectionism means embracing mistakes, taking criticism and accepting ‘failure’ will inevitably sometimes be the result.
 In short, we’re all human, and we all get things wrong.

 Mistakes, criticism and not achieving what we want are always hard.
-They can be frustrating and demoralizing.
-But they’re the most valuable lessons.
+They can be frustrating and demoralizing, but they can also be some of the most valuable lessons.
 If you’re prepared to learn from them, you’ll get better at whatever matters to you.

 Next time you find yourself hampered by ‘perfection paralysis’, remind yourself that it’s better to do and say sorry than to do and say nothing.

-Don’t aim to produce perfection – aim to produce perfectly
+Don't produce perfection – aim to produce perfectly

 Instead of striving for perfection in whatever you do, concentrate on getting better at estimating how much time and effort to put into anything and everything you produce.